Jelcoo/PS-Collector/README.md

 Please copy php/config.php.example to php/config.php and edit it to your needs.
 Please replace the `JWT_SECRET` with a random secure string.
+Please also set the mail credentials in php/config.php.

 You can then start the application by running the following command:
 ```